youzarsiph/drf-redesign/README.md

 ]
 ```

+Optionally, overwrite the templates `drf_redesign/branding.html` and
+`drf_redesign/nav-items.html` in your application to replace the default
+branding and navbar menu items.

 That's it!
 You're ready to go. 😎

 I hope you find this useful.
 Let me know if you have any feedback or questions. 😊